biom262/cmm262-2023/CMM262-Syllabus-2023.md

 Participation grades will be given based off of attendance, class participation, and number of weekly surveys completed.

 ### Class participation
 This course is designed to be highly interactive, so we greatly appreciate your participation and engagement with the material and class sessions.
-Specifically on zoom we encourage you to have your camera on and ask questions at any time by raising your hand or using the chat.
 We would like to show respect for all instructors, especially those volunteering their time to be guest lecturers, by engaging with their content.

 ### Surveys
 Please fill out our survey at the end of each week.
 We really value your feedback!
 It helps us improve the modules each year.